PatrykJanas27/PatrykJanas27/README.md

 - 👋 Hi, my name is Patryk Janas
 - 👀 I'm a computer science student
-- 🌱 I’m currently learning Java and Spring Framework
+- 🌱 I’m currently making projects with Java and Spring Framework
 - 💞️ I’m looking to collaborate on Java projects as a Java backend developer

 --> My linkedin https://www.linkedin.com/in/patryk-janas-1b4384240